 Macworld Conference & Expo,

-(OWC) announced new Mercury On-The-Go pocket hard drives and a new Mercury Extreme G4 1.25GHz processor upgrade that the company guarantees will run at actual clock speeds of up to 1.467GHz.
+Other World Computing (OWC) announced new Mercury On-The-Go pocket hard drives and a new Mercury Extreme G4 1.25GHz processor upgrade that the company guarantees will run at actual clock speeds of up to 1.467GHz.

 The 80GB 5400RPM Mercury On-The-Go drives feature an 8MB data buffer and sport either FireWire-only connectivity or both FireWire and USB 2.0.
 The former retails for US$349.97, the latter for $359.97.
 The FireWire interface offers two ports, one powered 6-pin and one un-powered 4-pin, and the USB interface supports USB 1.1.